Speeding ticket and how it affects auto insurance rate in Ontario

 Do different speeds affect your auto insurance differently?

 Speeding tickets and how fast you were going will affect your Ontario auto insurance premiums differently.
-The fine that you face from a speeding ticket is also different based upon how fast you are driving above the posted speed limit.
+The fine that you face from a ticket is also different based upon how fast you are driving above the posted speed limit.
 As per the Ontario Courts, the following fines are issued for speeding:

 - 1-19km/h over the speed limit is a $2.50/km speeding fine.